WarrenHan1130/Auto-Remediation-Deployment-whithin-AWS-Organization-Based-on-CIS-Benchmark-V3.0.0/README.md

 # 🚑 5 Remediation

-Based on Chapter 4 of this report, the evironment configuration of our AWS organization has been completed.
-AWS Config will monitor all resources within the organizaion according to the rules defined in the CIS Benchmark. [screenshot of detection frequency setting?]
-If any non-compliant configurations or potential vulnerabilities are defined, AWS Security Hub will aggregates all security findings.
-AWS EventBridge will then trigger events, and Lambda funcitons will act based on the rules set in EventBridge, either notifying users via emails or performing automatic remediations.
+Based on Chapter 4 of this report, the environment configuration of our AWS organization is complete.
+AWS Config will monitor all resources within the organizaion according to the rules defined in the CIS Benchmark.
+If any non-compliant configurations or potential vulnerabilities are defined, AWS Security Hub will aggregate all security findings.
+AWS EventBridge will then trigger events, and Lambda functions will act based on the rules set in EventBridge, either notifying users via email or performing automated remediation.

 ## 5.1 Lambda functions

-After being triggered by an EventBridge event, the Lambda function will invoke the appropriate remediation functions based on the attributes of the event.
-The specific mechanism in [link of lambda_function.py] is as follows:
+After being triggered by an EventBridge event, the Lambda Function will invoke the appropriate remediation functions based on the attributes of the event.
+The specific mechanism in [lambda_function.py](./Lambda_Function/lambda_function.py) is as follows:

 1. Assume a CIS Remediator role, and create a target session using temporary credentials retrieved from the assumed role.
 2. Use the SecurityControlId field in the EventBridge event to determine the ID of security issue and match it to the corresponding CIS control.
-3. Invoke appropriate remediation functions in the [link of CISRemediation.py] to remediate the issues.
+3. Invoke appropriate remediation functions in the [CISRemediation.py](./Lambda_Function/CISRemediation.py) to remediate the issues.
 4. Once the remediation is complete, use SNS resources specific for CIS remediation to notify users via email about the results of the remediation or any further actions required.

 ## 5.2 CIS control remediations

-The functions in CISRemediation.py form the key component of the automatic remediation process.
+The functions in CISRemediation.py form the key component of the automated remediation process.

 This project is built based on the CIS AWS Foundations Benchmark v3.0.0, which comprises a total of 63 controls.
 These controls are categorized as follows: